Murder of Sana Yousaf: Death

 On 2 June 2025, a 22-year-old man named Umar Hayat reportedly entered Sana Yousaf's residence in the G-13/1 sector of Islamabad, armed with a pistol, and after a confrontation, fatally shot her twice in the chest.

 At the time, her father was away from home and her younger brother was in Chitral.
 Yousaf's paternal aunt, who was present in the house at the time of the incident, initially mistook the sound of gunfire for a balloon popping due to the muffled noise.
 Hayat then attempted to shoot her as well, but the gun failed to discharge, after which he fled the scene.
 Her mother was also present at the scene and was reportedly calling for help for Sana following the shooting.
 Later, some neighbours helped place Sana into a car, but she succumbed to her injuries before she could be taken for medical treatment.
 After her death was confirmed, her body was taken to the Pakistan Institute of Medical Sciences, where an autopsy was conducted.
 She was buried in her ancestral village, Chuinj in Upper Chitral.

 Hayat was arrested in Faisalabad shortly after the incident.
 During interrogation, he confessed to murdering Sana.
-Authorities said his motive for the killing was that she had rejected his "offers of friendship" and his attempts to meet her, but her family said she had never mentioned him or talked about noticing any threatening behaviour.
+Authorities said his motive for the murder was that she had rejected his "offers of friendship" and his attempts to meet her, but her family said she had never mentioned him or talked about noticing any threatening behaviour.
 Hayat was transferred to Adiala Jail on a 14-day physical remand to facilitate an identification parade.
 The court directed that the identification process be completed and a report submitted by 18 June 2025.
 On 13 June 2025, Sana Yousaf’s mother and aunt identified Hayat during an identification parade conducted at Adiala Jail.
 On 20 June 2025, a local court in Islamabad extended his physical remand by three more days, adjourning the case until 23 June.
 On 23 June 2025, the court ordered that he was remanded to jail on judicial remand, noting that further police custody was no longer required.
 These are selected developments in the case and do not represent a complete timeline of proceedings.
-Currently, the case is still ongoing, and trial proceedings are continuing in Islamabad courts.
+Hayat was indicted on 20 September 2025 and denied the charges.
+He had earlier confessed before a magistrate under Section 164 of the Code of Criminal Procedure, but later retracted the statement while testifying before the trial court.
+On 19 May 2026, an Islamabad sessions court convicted Hayat and sentenced him to death.
+Additional Sessions Judge Afzal Majoka also sentenced him to 10 years' imprisonment and imposed a Rs2 million fine.

 On 8 July 2025, the Senate Functional Committee on Human Rights took up the murder case of Sana Yousaf and the Swat incident.
 The session was also attended by Sana Yousaf’s parents, who had been specially invited, as well as Senator Falak Naz.